 Tests:

-- Tests are open-book, open-notes, calculators allowed. - No makeup will be provided for any test missed.
+- Tests are open-book, open-notes, worked homework allowed, calculators allowed. - No makeup will be provided for any test missed.
 Generally, you can request an incomplete in the course and makeup the missed test in the following semester.

 Homework: